Making your life simpler through meal planning

 There are a host of benefits to planning your weeknight dinners:

 When you have a plan, you don’t have to grapple with the “what’s for dinner tonight?” question each night as dinner approaches.
 A plan removes an enormous mental load so you can focus on getting dinner on the table without the thinking.
+Read more about reducing stress around dinner.

 Bring back the family dinner